muskanmarwah1/0x-sdk/README.md

 yarn test
 ```

+Note: Tests run against testnets and require API key(s) to be set.
+See the `.example.env` file for the necessary environment variables.

 ## Release

 Releases are automated with Google's [release-please](https://github.com/googleapis/release-please) GitHub action.
 Simply merge the [release pull request](https://github.com/googleapis/release-please#whats-a-release-pr) (PR) to publish a release 🚀.